dimensionalpocket/websocket-server-js/README.md

   console.log('Server', connection.server.uuid, 'received message', message, 'from connection', connection.uuid)
 })

-websocketServer.on('disconnect', (connection) => {
+websocketServer.on('disconnect', (connection, code, message) => {
   // At this point the connection is no longer available in server.connections.get(...)
-  // Connection can no longer be used console.log('Disconnected', connection.uuid, 'from server', connection.server.uuid)
+  // Connection can no longer be used console.log('Disconnected', connection.uuid, 'from server', connection.server.uuid, code, message) })
-})

 websocketServer.on('start', (server) => {